khval/NallePuh/docs/not-working.md

 	Simon the Sorcerer - starts DSI error, and ends up at a back screen.

 	Beneath a Steel Sky - DSI error, zero pointer bug.
- 		Use ScummVM insted or DOSBox.
+ 		Use ScummVM instead or DOSBox.

 	The Shadow of time - starts and ends up on a black screen.